secureblue/secureblue.dev/content/INSTALL.md

 ### [Set NVIDIA-specific kargs if applicable](#nvidia)
 {: #nvidia}

-If you are using an `nvidia` image, run this after installation:
+If you are using an `nvidia` or `nvidia-open` image, run this after installation:

 ```
 ujust set-kargs-nvidia